zhou-1/ProductsArrivalNotices/README.md

 ```
 python main.py
 ```
-The program will run automatically and send report as attachment to your email.
+The program will run automatically and repeatedly; everytime when my program finishes one round, it will send an email with report as attachment to your "receive" email.

 ### What you need?
 Python 3